Bastos, Brazil: Economy

+After cycles of crops such as coffee, cotton, sericulture, from 1957, the council found its economic vocation: the laying poultry.

+The city has the largest flock of laying hens in the country and thus is the municipality with the highest production of eggs from Brazil, so the self-titling of "capital of the egg."

+Bastos is also the headquarters of the Brazilian city of the Egg Festival.
+This festival brings together not only an exhibition of innovations and products used in the poultry industry, as well as concerts and entertainment for the general population and the region of Bastos.

 Media

 In telecommunications, the city was served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).

 Religion

 Christianity is present in the city as follows:

 Catholic Church

 The Catholic church in the municipality is part of the Roman Catholic Diocese of Marília.

 Protestant Church

 The most diverse evangelical beliefs are present in the city, mainly Pentecostal, including the Assemblies of God in Brazil (the largest evangelical church in the country), Christian Congregation in Brazil, among others.
 These denominations are growing more and more throughout Brazil.